Flying ace: Indo-Pakistan War

 Air Commodore Muhammad Mahmood Alam was an ace fighter pilot in the Pakistan Air Force.

-During the Indo-Pakistani War of 1965, Alam downed five aircraft in a single sortie on 7 September 1965 with four in less than a minute, establishing a world record.
-These claims, however, have been widely contested by Indian Air Force officials.
+During the Indo-Pakistani War of 1965, Alam claimed to have downed five aircraft in a single sortie on 7 September 1965 with four downed in less than a minute, establishing a world record.
+These claims, however, have been widely contested but never substantiated by Indian Air Force officials.

 Russo-Ukrainian War

-On 13 October 2022, the Ukrainian government claims that Ukrainian pilot Vadym Voroshylov shot down 5 Shahed 136 drones before being forced to eject from his MiG-29 aircraft after it was hit by debris from the last Shahed-136 that had shot down.
-Voroshylov had shot down two Russian cruise missiles the day prior.
+According to the Ministry of Defense of the Russian Federation, during the fighting in Ukraine, Lieutenant Colonel Ilya Sizov "destroyed 12 Ukrainian aircraft (3 Su-24 aircraft, 3 Su-27 aircraft, 3 MiG-29 aircraft, 2 Mi-24 helicopters, 1 Mi-14 helicopter) and two Buk-M1 anti-aircraft missile complexes.